bernhard-42/cadquery-massembly/Readme.md

 CadQuery provides an solver based assemblies.

-`MAssembly` is derive from `cadquery.Assembly`, however, allows to define mates which will be used to manually assemble the objects.
+`MAssembly` is derived from `cadquery.Assembly`, however, allows to define mates which will be used to manually assemble the objects.

 ### Mate definitions